itdesign/kubernetes-workshop/README.md

 Under `services/` are all services with their source code and a Dockerfile to built the images.

 - [calculator backend](services/calculator-backend/) - Small demonstration service to do the first steps with Kubernetes
+- [calculator frontend](services/calculator-frontend/) - A service that relies on the backend to calculate expressions

 ### Kubernetes files